 Transit was released on Blu-ray from Music Box Films on July 9, 2019 and is also available for digital rent or purchase from major online platforms.

 The first 10 minutes of writer-director Christian Petzold’s absorbing new drama, Transit, constitute some of the most deftly disorienting cinema of the year.
 The setting is Paris, currently under German occupation, where the viewer is introduced to a cagey man in his 30s, Georg (Franz Rogowski).
 He and his comrade Paul (Sebastian Hülk) are German, but also members of the underground resistance.
-Unlike Paul, who writes dissident literature, Georg is just a working man, an apprentice radio and TV technician whose training has been derailed by the war.
+Unlike Paul, who writes dissident literature, Georg is just a working man, an apprentice radio technician whose training has been derailed by the war.
 Paul meets Georg at a bar and asks for a favor: Deliver a pair of letters to another German writer, Weidel, who is sympathetic to the cause and staying at a nearby hotel.
 There, Georg discovers to his shock that Weidel has recently committed suicide, and the man’s body has already been discreetly removed.
-There are other letters and a finished manuscript in the writer’s room, and the hotel manager offers the dead man’s effects to Georg with the foreshadowing query, “Would you like to take them?”
+There are other letters and a finished manuscript in the writer’s room, and the hotel manager offers the dead man’s effects to Georg with the pointed query, “Would you like to take them?”
 Unfortunately, when Georg returns to Paul, he arrives just in time to witness his comrade’s arrest by the heavily militarized and presumably collaborationist Paris police.

 Wait: Back up.
 The police officers are outfitted in contemporary tactical SWAT gear, complete with 21st-century body armor and assault rifles.
 What year is this?
 The vehicles on the streets and the police equipment – plus the odd CCTV camera and flat-screen television – suggest a present-day setting.
 However, the film’s production design otherwise appears to date the story’s events to the middle of the 20th century, at the latest.
 There are no smartphones and no computers, but rather an analog world of intrigue realized in handwritten letters, travel visas, and hotel registries.
 The characters speak in the vocabulary of Germany’s World War II conquests and pogroms: fascism, camps, cleansings.
 One character attests that the occupiers are targeting Jews, but there is no explicit mention of Nazis or the Third Reich.
 Meanwhile, some words – like “refugees” and “aliens” – resonate in a contemporary European and American context.
 Eventually an overt, in-universe reference to Dawn of the Dead (1978) is dropped into conversation.
 What sort of eccentric alternate reality is this?